-Wiseview is tested on Chrome, and has known issues in Edge and IE
+WiseView is designed for Chrome, and has known issues in IE

 See our tutorial video for Wiseview-V1 by Guillaume Colin.
 V1 Cheat Sheet down below.

 Wiseview is designed for quick visualization of moving objects in unWISE images.
 It is built for Chrome, and may have Surprise Bugs in other browsers.